patrik64/adventofcode/2016/25/README.md

 You look toward the sky in desperation... suddenly noticing that a lone star has been installed at the top of the antenna!
 Only 49 more to go.

-If you like, you can [Retransmit the Signal].
+If you like, you can [Retransmit the Signal](http://adventofcode.com/2016/day/25/answer).

 Both parts of this puzzle are complete!
 They provide two gold stars: **